weakish/weakish.github.com/dive-into/typescript.md

 // (a rest parameter is treated as if it were an infinite series of optional parameters.)
 // Similarly, to work with common JavaScript patterns,
 // function parameter is "bivariant" when assigning them.
+// (The only exception, introduced in TypeScript 2.4, is callback parameters of `map`,
+// which is checked in a contravariant manner.)
 // And type parameters in generics only affect the resulting type
 // when consumed as part of the type of a member.
 //